jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 1- create a \config\gema\device.pat file if not exist, to do a mix from your device.inc file and another analog device.pat.

-2- create your MSP430-FORTH\target.pat file from target.asm file.
+2- create your \config\gema\target.pat file from target.asm file.

 Best practice, I suggest you that all digital pins you define (input or output) in your projects have their idle state high, with external pull up resistor that is the reset state of FastForth...